This site is intended for U.S. healthcare professionals.

 How to test

-EfficacyEfficacyrPFS: Primary and follow-uprPFS in patient subgroupsOSORRPSASafetySafetyWarnings and precautionsAdverse reactionsDosingDosingDosing and administrationDose modificationsSoft gelatin capsuleTherapy management strategiesSupportSupportCoverage and accessPatient supportResourcesContact a rep
+EfficacyEfficacyOSOS in patient subgroupsrPFS: Primary and follow-uprPFS in patient subgroupsORRPSASafetySafetyWarnings and precautionsAdverse reactionsDosingDosingDosing and administrationDose modificationsSoft gelatin capsuleTherapy management strategiesSupportSupportCoverage and accessPatient supportResourcesContact a rep

 Prescribing Information for Soft Gelatin CapsulesPrescribing Information for Hard CapsulesIndicationPatient SiteSee Information on a Different Indication

-Therapy Management and Adverse Reaction Monitoring StrategiesRecommendations that may help manage common adverse reactions reported with TALZENNA + XTANDIHemoglobin Decreased and Anemia
+Consider dose modifications and strategies that may help manage some of the most common adverse reactions reported with TALZENNA + XTANDIHemoglobin Decreased and Anemia

 Grade/Symptoms